markwgirard/markwgirard.github.io/_posts/2022-10-21-mexican-lottery.md

 ## The Solution

-For simplicity, we can label the distinct pictures with numbers 1 through 54 and assume without loss of generality that the numbers are drawn in order.
-A valid board therefore consists of a 4x4 grid of squares labelled with 16 distinct numbers in the range from 1 to 54.
-The number of distinct boards is therefore given by
+This is a pretty simple counting and probability problem.
+Let $p_4$ and $p_5$ be the probabilities that a given board wins after exactly $4$ or $5$ draws, respectively.
+The probability that we are seeking is therefore

 $$
-n = \binom{54}{16}16! = 164300848531852032000.
+P = \operatorname{Pr}\big(\text{exactly one winner after 5 draws }\big|\text{ no winners after 4 draws}\big) = \frac{1000p_5(1-p_4-p_5)^{999}}{(1-p_4)^{1000}}
 $$

-It remains to count the number of distinct boards that win after 4 draws and the number of boards that win after 5 draws.

-There are 18 distinct winning patterns:
+It remains to determine $p_4$ and $p_5$.
+The total number of ways that the first 4 cards can be drawn is simply equal to

+$$
+n_4 = 54\cdot53\cdot52\cdot 51.
+$$

+For a given board, we can count the number of ways in which the first 4 cards can be drawn that lead to that board *winning* as follows.
+First note that there are 18 distinct winning patterns:
  - 4 distinct columns
  - 4 distinct rows
  - 9 distinct 2x2 blocks
  - 1 set of all four corners

-For a board to win after exactly 4 draws, the four squares composing the winning pattern must have the numbers 1, 2, 3, and 4 in some arrangement.
-The remaining 12 squares can have any choice of 12 out of the remaining 50, and those 12 numbers can be in any arrangement.
-The number of valid boards that win after exactly 4 draws is therefore given by
+To count the number of ways in which a board wins after 4 draws, first pick one of the 18 distinct ways in which that board can win.
+For the board to win with that pattern, the cards with the four pictures on the four squares composing that pattern must be the first 4 cards that are drawn, in any possible order.
+Hence there are $18\cdot 4!$ ways that the first 4 cards can be drawn that lead to a given board winning, and thus

 $$
-a = 18\cdot4!\binom{50}{12}12! = 25121070914259640320000.
+p_4 = \frac{18\cdot 4!}{54\cdot53\cdot52\cdot 51} = \frac{2}{35139} \approx 0.000056916.
 $$

-The number of boards that win after exactly 5 draws is exactly 4 times the number of boards that win after exactly 4 draws.
-To see this, note that after 5 draws, any valid board can only have at most one of the 18 winning patterns completely filled in.
-One of the four numbers comprising the winning pattern must be the number 5, the other three must be selected from the first 4 numbers.
-After arranging those 4 numbers in any order, the remaining 12 squares can be filled with any of the remaining 50 numbers, which can then be in any arrangement.
-The number of valid boards that win after exactly 5 draws is therefore given by
+The number of ways that a board can win after exactly 5 draws is exactly 4 times the number of boards that win after exactly 4 draws.
+That is,

 $$
-b = 18\cdot\binom{4}{3}\cdot4!\binom{50}{12}12! = 4a = 100484283657038561280000.
+p_5 = 4p_4.
 $$

-Given that there are $N$ players, each with a valid board selected uniformly at random, the probability that there are exactly $k$ winners after 5 draws given that there were no winners after 4 draws is computed as
+To see this, note that after 5 draws any valid board can only have at most one of the 18 winning patterns completely filled in.
+As above, to count the number of ways that a board wins after 5 draws, first pick one of the 18 distinct patterns from above.
+Of the first 4 cards drawn, exactly one of them cannot match a picture in the four squares comprising the winning pattern (and there are 4 ways this can happen).
+The 4 cards that do match the pictures in the winning pattern can otherwise be drawn in any order, and thus

 $$
+p_5 = 18\cdot 4\cdot 4! = 4p_4.
+$$

+The probability in question can therefore be computed as

+$$
+P = \frac{1000(4p)(1-5p)^{999}}{(1-p)^{1000}} = 0.1813563126414745,
+$$

+where $p=p_4 = 2/35139$.
+Thus the odds of having exactly one winner after the fifth draw, given that there are 1000 players and no winners after the fourth draw, is about 18.1%.

+### More players?
+More winners?

+What happens when there are more players?
+Does this probability go up or down?

+Let $N$ be the number of players (where $N=1000$ in the original problem statement), each with a randomly selected board.
+The probability that there are exactly $k$ winners after 5 draws given that there were no winners after 4 draws is computed as

+$$
 \begin{align*}
 \operatorname{Pr}&\big(\text{exactly }k\text{ winners after 5 draws }\big|\text{ no winners after 4 draws}\big)\\
-&= \frac{\binom{N}{k}b^k(n-b)^{N-k}}{(n-a)^{N}}\\
+&= \frac{\binom{N}{k}(4p)^k(1-5p)^{N-k}}{(1-p)^{N}}
-&=\binom{N}{k}\left(\frac{b}{n-a}\right)^k \left(\frac{n-b}{n-a}\right)^{N-k}.
 \end{align*}
 $$

-In the original problem statement, there are 1000 players.
-With $k=1$, the probability of exactly 1 winner after 5 draws given that there were no winners after 4 draws is approximately 18.1%.

-As the number of players grows, this probability increases until $N=4293$, after which this probability starts to shrink as the probability of there being multiple winners begins to outstrip the probability of there being exactly one winner.
+As the number of players grows, this probability increases to roughly 36.8% at $N=4293$, after which this probability starts to shrink (the probability of there being *multiple* winners begins to outstrip the probability of there being *exactly one* winner).
 The plot below shows the probabilities of having exactly $k$ winners after the fifth draw as the number $N$ of participants grows, given that there are no winners after the fourth draw.

 ![Probability of exactly k winners after 5 draws as a function of the number of participants, given that there are no winners after 4 draws.](/images/riddler-mexican-lottery.png)